abdallahabdelaziz1/El-Modeer/README.md

 ## Features

-- Quick glances at System information (CPU, Memory, Processes)
+- Quick glances at System information (CPU & Memoery).
-- A filterable process table that includes per process disk usage
+- A filterable process table that includes different process information.
-- Sorting process table by any column
+- Sorting process table by any column.
+- Adding or removing any column.
-- Change process priority
+- Change process priority.
-- Managing processes with signals (kill, terminate, suspend, continue)
+- Managing processes (kill, terminate, suspend, continue).
-- Tree view of processes
+- Tree view of processes.
+- Freeze the refreshing or change the rate.
+- Detiled view of each process.

 ## Building